 What is PGP?

-PGP, or Pretty Good Privacy, is one of the most popular encryption methods used today.
+PGP, or Pretty Good Privacy, is one of the most popular encryption and decryption methods used today.
 It is used by banks, financial institutions, healthcare organizations, and other highly regulated industries to safeguard their most sensitive files with a heightened level of data loss protection.